-By encouraging consultation at all stages of the Plan's preparation, Clydeplan seeks to ensure that those with an interest in the area e.g. members of the public, businesses, key organisations and organisations including community groups, have an opportunity to contribute their views before decisions are taken.
+By encouraging consultation at all stages of the SDPs preparation, Clydeplan seeks to ensure that those with an interest in the area e.g. members of the public, businesses, key agencies and organisations including community groups, have an opportunity to contribute their views before decisions are taken.